Enalean/tuleap-documentation-en/languages/en/rest/auth.rst

 REST authentication
 ===================
 This documentation is still sparse but all end-points are auto-documented.
-You should be able to access it on your server at '/api/explorer/' URI (tailing / is important).
+You should be able to access it on your server at '/api/explorer/' URI (the trailing slash is important).

 You can also see it in action on https://tuleap.net/api/explorer/